 Sounds familiar?
 Yes, Sister Luke is based on the real-life experiences of Marie-Louise Habets, who has shared her story with her friend Kathryn.

-The book becomes a best-seller, reaching no.1 on the New York Times best-seller list, and plans are made to turn it into a movie starring Audrey Hepburn.
+The book becomes a best-seller, reaching no.1 on the New York Times best-seller list.
+Plans are made to turn it into a movie starring Audrey Hepburn.
 The famous actress meets Marie-Louise and learns some more details of her life and work in Africa.

-The movie comes out in 1959 and is a box office success.
+The movie The Nun’s Story comes out in 1959 and is a box office success.
 Audrey Hepburn is nominated for an Academy Award for her portrayal of Sister Luke.

 Back to nursing